 State water quality standards are the yardstick by which the condition of the nation's waters is measured.
-They are intended to protect, restore and maintain the condition of the nation's waters.
+They are intended to protect, restore, and maintain the condition of the nation's waters.
 In Alabama, the Alabama Water Improvement Commission (AWIC) first adopted water quality standards in 1967.
 In 1982, the Alabama Department of Environmental Management (ADEM) was formed by merging AWIC with elements of the Alabama Department of Public Health (ADPH).
-Since first being adopted in 1967, Alabama's water quality standards have been amended on numerous occasions (ADEM, 2010).
-The Alabama Environmental Management Commission (AEMC), which is the board that oversees ADEM, has the authority to adopt revisions to the ADEM Administrative Code.
-The Designated Uses (ADEM Administrative Code r.
-335-6-11) and the Water Quality Criteria (ADEM Administrative Code r.
+Since first being adopted in 1967, Alabama's water quality standards have been amended on numerous occasions (ADEM, 2017).
+The Alabama Environmental Management Commission (AEMC), which is the entity that oversees ADEM, has the authority to adopt revisions to the ADEM Administrative Code.
+The Use Classifications for Surface Waters (ADEM Administrative Code r.
 335-6-10) are reviewed once every three years pursuant to EPA regulations at 40 CFR Part 131.20.
 Known as the triennial review, this process affords the public the opportunity to make comments and suggestions regarding Alabama's water quality standards.
 Any changes that ADEM may propose as a result of the review process are subject to further public comment before consideration by the AEMC.